911 Communications & Dispatch Unit

 The excitement is what many of the Dispatchers love about their job.
 Every day is different and you never know what the day will bring.
 It is through their dedication and commitment to excellence that they proudly serve the citizens of Martin County and the members or the Martin County Sheriff's Office.

-Thank you for visiting our webpage and please feel free to contact Katja if you have any questions concerning our 911 Communications Unit.
+Thank you for visiting our webpage and please feel free to contact David if you have any questions concerning our 911 Communications Unit.